Beijing 2022 digest: Six golds including Canada in ice hockey and Sweden in skiing | DW | 17.02.2022

 Dutchwoman Leerdam claimed silver in 1:13.83, while Brittany Bowe of the United States took bronze in 1:14.61.

-China home favorite Eileen Gu, the California-born freestyle skier whose already won gold and silver medals in Beijing, qualified first for the freeski halfpipe.
+China home favorite Eileen Gu, the California-born freestyle skier who has already won gold and silver medals in Beijing, qualified first for the freeski halfpipe.

-Team China's Eileen Gu is on track to win her third medal in Beijing Olympics after qualifying first for the Friday final of freeski halfpipe.
+Team China's Eileen Gu is on track to win her third medal in the Beijing Olympics after qualifying first for the Friday final of freeski halfpipe

 "I actually didn't have a lot of time for training but I'm satisfied today," Gu told reporters, adding later that she hadn't had a day of rest since the opening ceremony of the Beijing Games.